 A positive club culture = engagement and growth

 Understand your Target Audience.
-Some clubs are youth oriented, such as university bushwalking clubs, some have all age groups in their membership, while others are composed of 50+.
+Some hiking clubs are youth oriented, such as university bushwalking clubs, some have all age groups in their membership, while others are composed of 50+.
 Don’t worry that your club has no members under 50 years old.
 People’s lives have a natural cycle.
-After they have had children and the demands of raising a family are most over, then they will start to look for new activities as they enter their fifties.
+After they have had children and the demands of raising a family are mostly over, then they will start to look for new activities as they enter their fifties.
 Target these people for membership.
 The most important point is that you cater to their needs and continue to attract new members in that age group.

 A diverse program, with a broad range of activity types and grades, will attract a diverse range of members, increase membership and increase activity participation.

 Joining a bushwalking club is not just about outdoor activities.
 It is also about socialising.
 It’s okay for a bushwalking club to run purely social events with no walking involved.
 Create opportunities in the program for members to socialise, such as; planning for coffee at the end of a bushwalk, restaurant nights, attending fun events.
 The result will be increased group cohesion, increased membership, a spirit of volunteerism and higher participation in bushwalks.